dfkaye/vm-shim/README.md

 Just noting for the record:

 + Original idea emerged late at night 17 SEPT 2013
-+ First implemented with rawgithub approach 18 SEPT,
++ First implemented with rawgit approach 18 SEPT,
 + Full success including objects as properties of the context argument 19 SEPT.
 + Breaking the usual TDD procedure:
   + Started with console statements and prayer ~ removed both for real unit tests